LukaszBlasiak/room-monitoring/README.md

  from Raspberry Pi modules like BME280, FishEye camera etc. This approach is way faster comparing to Java implementation but requires additional HTTP call to Python app not related to Java Spring application.

+## Docker installation
+In order to deploy application <b>demo</b> (with mocked data) using docker, proceed to root directory of the project and run following command:
+`docker-compose up`.
+It will result in creation and running two docker images: `backend-service` and `frontend-service`.
+After successful installation, frontend service is accessible on: `localhost:4200`, backend service on: `localhost:8080` and API documentation on: `http://localhost:8080/swagger-ui.html`.

 ## Backend service
 ### Dependencies
 Backend service consists of following essential dependencies: